Research

 Cooperation partners and laboratories

-Especially for the investigation of associations between interoception and mental disorders, the psychosomatic clinics of Ulm University and Windach am Ammersee are cooperation partners.
-Since 2013, the department of Clinical & Health Psychology takes part in the project “Komm mit in das gesunde Boot“ (“Join the healthy boat”) .
-The project focuses at preventive measures for promoting physical activity and healthy eating behaviour as well as reducing media consumption of children in kindergartens and primary schools.
-In the occupational health management of Ulm University, we are also represented actively, for example in the context of the project „Der Eselsberg bewegt sich“.
-Moreover, we cooperate with the Eating Behavior Laboratory in Salzburg, treating bidirectional influences of stress on nutrition and physical activity via smartphone measurements.
-There are also collaborations with the Neurostimulation Section of the Department of Psychiatry at Ulm University Hospital under the direction of Prof. Dr. Thomas Kammer, with the Clinic for Psychosomatic Medicine and Psychotherapy at Ulm University Hospital (Prof. Dr. Harald Gündel, Dr. Marc N. Jarczok, Dr. Katja Weimer), with the Institute for Distributed Systems, Ulm University (Echo Meißner, M. Sc. & Dr. Benjamin Erb), Labsitec of Valencia University, Prof. Dr. Micah Allen at the University of Aarhus in Denmark, with Prof. Andreas Schwerdtfeger and Dr. Christian Rominger at the University of Graz and Prof. Richard Lane at the University of Arizona.
+We are currently collaborating with the Neurostimulation Section of the Department of Psychiatry at Ulm University Hospital under the direction of Prof. Dr. Thomas Kammer, with the Department of Psychiatry and Psychotherapy III (Department of Imaging, Prof. Dr. Grön), with the Department of Psychosomatic Medicine and Psychotherapy at Ulm University Hospital (Prof. Dr. med.
+Harald Gündel, Dr. Marc N. Jarczok, Dr. Katja Weimer), with the Institute for Distributed Systems at the University of Ulm (Echo Meißner, M. Sc. & Dr. Benjamin Erb), Labsitec at the University of Valencia, with Prof. Dr. Micah Allen at the University of Aarhus in Denmark, with Prof. Andreas Schwerdtfeger and Dr. Christian Rominger at the University of Graz and Prof. Richard Lane at the University of Arizona.

-Our laboratories are located in the rooms 47.1.227 and 47.0.235.
-They are equipped with several portable physiological measuring instruments and stationary devices like high-resolution-EEG, opportunities of neurostimulation (TMS and tDCS) or pain stimulation.
+Our laboratories are located in rooms 47.1.227 and 47.0.235.
+They are equipped with various portable physiological measuring instruments as well as stationary devices such as high-resolution EEG, neurostimulation options (TMS and tDCS), and options for trancutaneous vagus nerve stimulation or pain stimulation.